colinrr/locust/README.md

  - getAtmoProfile.m    	Retrieve atmo profile from satellite .hdf files
  - fitAtmoProfile.m    	Estimate parameter fits and produce an atmospheric profile for applying to thermal cube data
  - removeAtmoProfile.m 	Get Delta T from T_b thermal cube
+ - Additional utilities: makeForegroundMask.m, designPolygon.m, applySmoothThreshold.m, maskThermal.m
+ 	- These are useful for creating pre-filtered imagery to use with Plume masking.
+See preProcWorfklow_25A0.m example.

 **featureTracking/**
 Core functions of the feature tracking algorithm and source time-series retrieval.